ljacobson64/DAG-MCNP-TESTING/README.md

  `/Dagmc`: Regression tests of unusual dagmc-specific geometries

- `/Meshtally`: Regression tests of dag-mcnp mesh tallies (tetrahedral
+ `/Meshtally`: Regression tests of dag-mcnp mesh tallies (tetrahedral track-
-               track-length tallies and KDE tallies)
+    length tallies and KDE tallies)

  `/Regression`: General MCNP5 regression tests adapted for DAG-MCNP5.
+The 60-
-                The 60-series numbered problems are DAG-MCNP5 specific regression tests (and ought, perhaps, to move to the DAGMC suite)
+    series numbered problems are DAG-MCNP5 specific regression tests (and perhaps ought move to the DAGMC suite)

-Other MCNP5-derived subdirectories:
- `/VALIDATION_CRITICALITY`
- `/VALIDATION_SHIELDING`
- `/VERIFICATION_KEFF`
+ `/VALIDATION_CRITICALITY`, `/VALIDATION_SHIELDING`, `/VERIFICATION_KEFF`:

-The all-caps directories contain longer-running problems, and may take substantial computational resources to run to completion.
+    Longer-running problems whichmay take substantial computational resources to run to completion.

 ## Testing details ##

-The test suites are run using the open-source [waf] tool, which is kept in its entirety in the top-level Testing directory.
+The test suites are run using the open-source [waf] tool.
 Each subdirectory contains a symlink to this file. `waf configure` is usually the first command issued in each test suite. `waf help` gives details on available options.
-These options are relevant to dag-mcnp users:
+The following options are relevant to dag-mcnp users:

 * waf -e [path] : Give the path to the dag-mcnp5 executable to use.
 A default path of ../../Source/src will be used if omitted.